 Familiarizing Yourself With Scams

-Though Handshake is a trusted recruitment platform, job search scams can occur, as they do with any other online platform.
-If a position or job offer seems too good to be true, you feel uncomfortable with some of the information requested, or something just does not seem right, either back away or proceed with extreme caution.
+Though Handshake is a trusted recruitment platform, job search scams can occur, as with any other online platform.
+If a position or job offer seems too good to be true, you feel uncomfortable with some of the requested information, or something does not seem right, either back away or proceed with extreme caution.

 When applying to any position and before giving any personal information, it is always best to research an employer thoroughly by reviewing their website, Googling the employer's name followed by "fraud," "scam," and "complaints," and searching for recent news articles that may pertain to them.